 You'll see a lot of North India in this movie ?
 Highlights being India gate area, Humayun's Tomb and Taj Mahal and people generally being crazy on the roads :P

 Since Aamir Khan plays a guide in the first half, you'll see Qutub Minar, Red fort, Humayun's Tomb etc in the first half and then landscapes from Kashmir in the next.
-Sigh
+Sigh.
+Fanaa is one of the amazing movies based on India that covers locations of Delhi and Kashmir beautifully.

 This movie based on India was one of the much-needed breaks from the non-stop nonsensical entertainment that Bollywood usually offers.
 Though it covered quite a few regions, especially Himachal, yet the lake in Ladakh where the last scene was shot managed to get etched in my head, somewhere.
 The Pangong Lake might pose harsh travel conditions your way, but the beauty that hits you instantly is something you shouldn't miss out on!